 Truly I tell you that this generation will not pass away until all these things take place.
 (Luke 21:32)

+The phrase “this generation” is used fifteen times in the synoptic Gospels (including those three verses).
+In every case, the phrase is used exclusively of Jesus’ generation while he lived.
+It does not refer to our generation, 2000 years later.
+And the word “generation” in the synoptics is very often used of his generation (except, for example, in genealogies).
 If “generation” were to be translated as “race,” as some propose, then Jesus was declaring something vapid.
 Of course Jews would not pass away at the time he spoke.
-Instead, his prediction is about the timing, so “generation” is the right translation, as it is in nearly all other verses where it appears.
+Instead, his prediction is about the timing, so “generation” is the right translation, as it is in nearly all other verses where the Greek noun appears.

 Now, what are “all these things”?
 Everything that Jesus had predicted up to that verse.
 Luke 21:20-24 even says that armies will surround Jerusalem.
 This happened in A.D.
 70, when the Roman armies sacked the city and destroyed the temple.
 The Roman pagans stomped all over the sacred place, committing the abomination of desolation.
 Those three verses are capstones about the destruction of the city and Jerusalem.
 Jesus’s prediction came true–this (or his) generation, though he died young.